 In Column B, we have the name ‘Fred’ thrice but only of them is with the Sales department (Row 7).
 The other two occurrences of the similar name are with the Marketing department (Row 9 and Row 13).
 So, one of them is a duplication.
 Thus, we can input multiple conditions in the COUNTIFS function to find the required output.

-8. Find and Highlight Duplicates with Conditional Formatting Rule
+8. Finding and Highlighting Duplicates with Conditional Formatting Rule

 In the last section, we’ll find out the duplicates and highlight them by using the Conditional Formatting command.
 We’ll assign a formula with the COUNTIF function in the Rule Box and then define the format of the cells where our formula will return the boolean value ‘TRUE’ only.